-THE OFFICE OF THE RESEARCH AND DEVELOPMENT AND EXTENSION (OPRDEX)
+THE OFFICE OF RESEARCH & DEVELOPMENT, AND EXTENSION SERVICES (ORDEx)

 A center of excellence for research, development and extension in Eastern Visayas.